NULIAE/nul_census_custom/README.md

 + Affiliate to be the value passed as the 4th argument in the url (later this will be the civi contact id of the affiliate and be used for permissioning)
 + Year to be the current year
 + Populates the title to be the affiliate id concatenated with the year

+## Census Tab in create mode
+When you visit: <url>/node/add/<censusTab>/<parentCensus>
+ Set title and make it locked

+ set tab status to incomplete

+ set parent census to parentCensus node id passed in the url as the 4th argument

 ## Permissions
 For Census Tabs editing: